mwangiwambui/jumpbox-practises/Linux_playbook/linux_networking.md

 ` cat /etc/nsswitch.conf`
 Used to determine the order at which DNS records should be searched, e.g. first file(/etc/hosts) then dns nameserver

+DNS Record Types:
+1. A records, ip to hostnames
+2. quad A records (AAAA). maps ipv6 a records to hostnames
+3. CNAME records, mapping names into another hostname

+`nslookup`
+used to query DNS resolution